matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 room.
 This is returned as a two-element list, whose first element is the integer 200, and whose second element contains the following keys:

-..
-TODO-spec
-  - This is likely an implementation bug; see SYN-490.
-This should probably actually just return the object directly

 ============== ===== ============
  Key            Type  Description
 ============== ===== ============